corbanmailloux/corb.co/content/wedding/index.md

 hidemeta: true

 cover:
-  image: "proposal_snapshot.png"
+  image: "proposal_snapshot.jpg"

 private: true # Hide from sitemap.
 ---

 Here are the details for the wedding of Maggie Russ and Corban Mailloux!

-If you've been invited, we look forward to seeing you on **September 18th, 2021 at 4:00pm** for the intimate ceremony, followed by dinner, ice cream, drinks, and a fun backyard party!
+If you've been invited, we look forward to seeing you on **September 18th, 2021 at 4:00pm** for the intimate ceremony, followed by dinner, drinks, and a fun backyard party!

 The wedding will be located at Tali and Jake's house at [574 Four Mile Brook Rd, Northfield, MA 01360](https://goo.gl/maps/7srLSTH7vRgA1bb89).